SeunghunChae/2020-capstone-design2/README.md

 # opencv
 seunghun chae's laboritory
-2019/3/14 : implementing object dectecting with harr-cascades(provided in openCV's library) model is uploaded.(video uncompleted) and files of stages uploaded also.
+2020/10/14 : implementing object dectecting with harr-cascades(provided in openCV's library) model is uploaded.(video uncompleted) and files of stages uploaded also.
-i'm planning to upload model implemented by yolo-v3(by using cython package) until at this weekend.
+i'm planning to upload model implemented by yolo-v5 android gui prototype program until this weekend.
-i'll implement same program using another algorithm(Ssd, faster rcnn, resnet)
+i'll implement same program using another algorithm(Ssd, faster rcnn, resnet) for more precise detection